vistarmedia/net-client/README.md

 This repository contains an API which allows clients to schedule real time ads from [Vistar Media](http://www.vistarmedia.com/)'s ad servers.

 Documentation can found in /MonoDocs/html

 Usage examples can be found in /usage.html

+This project was developed on [Mono](http://mono-project.com/), but will load and build in Microsoft Visual Studio.